railslove/cmxl/README.md

 When integrating with banks you often get MT940 or MT942 files as interface.
 For more information have a look at the different [SWIFT message types](http://en.wikipedia.org/wiki/SWIFT_message_types)

-At some point in the future MT940 file should be exchanged with newer XML documents - but banking institutions are slow so MT940 will stick around for a while.
+At some point in the future MT940 file should be exchanged with newer XML documents - but banking institutions are slow, so MT940 will stick around for a while.

 ## Reqirements